Compress images for Discord — fit the 10MB cap

-Discord's free tier blocks any file over 25MB from uploading inline.
+Discord's free tier blocks any file over 10MB from uploading inline.
 That's a real wall for screenshots from high-res monitors, RAW exports, or anything saved as PNG.
 Drop your image here and compress it to WebP or JPG in seconds — the converter runs entirely in your browser, so your screenshot never touches a server.
 Pick a quality level, hit download, and paste it straight into Discord.

-Why Discord caps uploads at 25MB
+Compress now →Why Discord caps uploads at 10MB

 What format Discord displays inline

 Not every image you paste into Discord will render as a visible preview — it depends on the format.
 PNG renders inline everywhere: web app, desktop client, iOS, Android.
 JPG is equally universal.
 WebP renders inline in the Discord web app (Chrome and Firefox) and in every desktop client from late 2021 onwards, making it the right choice for almost all users today.
 GIF renders inline and plays automatically, though it has its own file-size considerations.
 AVIF is the outlier.
 As of early 2025, the Discord desktop client did not render AVIF inline — the file would attach as a generic icon rather than an image preview.
-By early 2026 the situation is still patchy: newer Discord desktop builds handle AVIF on some operating systems, but mobile clients lag behind and behavior across server regions varies.
+By early 2026 the situation is still patchy: newer Discord desktop builds handle AVIF on some operating systems, but mobile clients lag behind and behaviour across server regions varies.
 For compressed images you actually want recipients to see in the chat, the safe choices remain WebP for modern clients and JPG as the universal fallback.
 Avoid AVIF until Discord publicly documents consistent inline support.

 How to compress an image for Discord